SHPEUCF/shpeucfapp/README.md

 	<summary>Print: Entry, ":CFBundleIdentifier", Does Not Exist</summary>

 1. Open the project on Xcode; that is, open "shpeucfapp/ios/shpeucfapp.xcodeproj".
-2. In Xcode, File ->Workspace setting
+2. In Xcode, File -> Workspace setting.
 3. Change Build System to Legacy Build System and click "OK".
 4. Follow these instructions: